Fujian Medical University: Faculty

 There are over 5304 staff members on post, among which there are over 736 teachers on campus.
-Among the professional teachers,56% possess the postgraduate degree and 55.2% are on the senior professional posts.
+Among the professional teachers, 56% possess a postgraduate degree and 55.2% are on the senior professional posts.
 There are 60PhD tutors, 469 tutors for master students, four national outstanding specialists,100 sharing the special subsidy of the state council, three outstanding specialists of Health Ministry and 16 provincial outstanding specialists.

 The university has 8 affiliated hospitals, 24 teaching hospitals (including 2 clinical colleges) and more than 20 professional teaching bases.
 A flawless net of clinical teaching and practical teaching base has been formed.

-The university library has collection of 1,430,000 volumes, and with the space of 25600 square meters.
+The university library has collection of 1,430,000 volumes, and with the space of 25,600 square meters.